 - 1 cup unsweetened Greek yogurt

-Obviously, one of the vital ingredients in this strawberry smoothie is well, strawberries.
+Apparently, one of the vital ingredients in this smoothie is well, strawberries.
 First is its weight loss benefit.

 First of all

-It contains the anthocyanins class of flavonoids, known for its associations with greatest weight loss.
-According to a study reported by Discovery News, this type of flavonoids has resulted in 0.16 to 0.23 pounds less weight gained over 4 years.
+It contains the anthocyanins class of flavonoids, known for its associations with most significant weight loss.
+According to a study reported by Discovery News, this type of flavonoids has resulted in 0.16 to 0.23 pounds less weight gained over four years.

 Put simply; strawberries have positive effects on metabolism and appetite suppression.

-This red, ripe fruit, a member of the rose family is full of antioxidants and anti-inflammatory enzymes that rev up your metabolism and suppress the appetite, explains Dr. Leo Galland.
-He further explains strawberries can also slow down the digestion of starchy foods.
+This red, ripe fruit, a member of the rose family is full of antioxidants and anti-inflammatory enzymes that rev up your metabolism and suppress the appetite.
+Strawberries can also slow down the digestion of starchy foods.

 This helps regulate the blood sugar, a great benefit to those with type 2 diabetes.